Balvinder90/Come-and-See/README.md

 # Come-and-See
-A website based on the film "Come and See" created using advanced CSS techniques and the BEM convention.
+A website based on the film "Come and See" created using advanced CSS techniques, SASS and the BEM convention.

 1. Advanced CSS grid techniques
+2. SASS
 2. Advanced responsive techniques
 2. CSS Animations and Transforms
 3. Image resolution and Image density switching